Christian influences on the Islamic world: Role of Christianity in medicine in the medieval Islamic world

 A hospital and medical training center existed at Gundeshapur.
 The city of Gundeshapur was founded in 271 by the Sassanid king Shapur I. It was one of the major cities in Khuzestan province of the Persian empire in what is today Iran.
 A large percentage of the population were Nestorian Christians, all of whom were exiled by the Byzantine Emperor Zeno (c.
 425–491) in accordance with the doctrines of the Trinity which was established in the first Council of Nicea.

 Under the rule of Khosrau I, refuge was granted to the Greek, and the Nestorian Christian philosophers including the scholars of the Persian School of Edessa (Urfa).
 Many neoplatonic scholars made their way to Gundeshapur in 529 following the closing of the academy of Athens by Emperor Justinian I. They were engaged in medical sciences and initiated the first translation projects of medical texts.
 The arrival of these medical practitioners from Edessa marks the beginning of the hospital and medical center at Gundeshapur.
 It included a medical school and hospital (bimaristan), a pharmacology laboratory, a translation house, a library and an observatory.
 Indian doctors also contributed to the school at Gundeshapur, most notably the medical researcher Mankah.
 After the Muslim conquest of Persia, much of the region's study and literature were translated into Arabic at Baghdad.

 An author observed that “The fourth Umayyad Caliph, Marwan I, ordered the translation … of the famous medical treatise of Aaron of Alexandria.
 The translation of medical literature was in fact a principal aspect of the scientific progress that distinguished the rule of the Umayyads.”

+Early Islamic medical institutions were likely generally inspired by the precedent of poor and sick relief services offered at Christian monasteries and other ecclesiastical establishments.

+The oldest scientific work in Arabic was a discourse on medicine, which was written by Aaron of Alexandria, a greek christian priest and translated from the Syriac language then into Arabic in the year 683 by a Jewish doctor from Basra named Masarjawaih.

+Under the first Abbasids, medicine was taught in the Aramaic language.
+Ibn Bakhtishu, a Nestorian christian physician in Baghdad established the first hospital in the islamic world under the orders of Harun al rashid, where his son (d.
+801) became the leading practitioner.
+Yuhanna ibn Masawayh, a Jacobite christian physician, translator, and ophthalmologist, wrote the first treatise on ophthalmology in Arabic.

 Immense scientific knowledge, (such as Galenic medical knowledge), fell into the hands of Muslims after their military conquest of the Christian city of Alexandria in the year 642.
 Muslim physicians would build upon these Greek works for their later reputation in the medical field.

+Astronomy

+After the destruction of the Constantinople observatory of Taqi al-Din in 1580, astronomical activity stagnated in the Ottoman Empire, until the introduction of Copernican heliocentrism in 1660, when the Ottoman scholar Ibrahim Efendi al-Zigetvari Tezkireci translated Noël Duret's French astronomical work (written in 1637) into Arabic.